cozy/americano-cozy/README.md

 ## Getting Started

-Add americano-cozy to the list of your plugnins in the Americano configuration file.
+Add americano-cozy to the list of your plugins in the Americano configuration file.
 Then add it as a dependency of your project:

     npm install americano-cozy -g

 ## Models

-Do no think about including JugglingDB and its configuration for Cozy anymore,Americano Cozy does it for you:
+Do no think about including JugglingDB and its configuration for Cozy anymore, Americano Cozy does the job for you:

 ```coffeescript